-4.4.6.
+4.5.6.
 Configure the model

-Test locating object button; the Vision System will search for the object in the field of view of the Wrist Camera.
-O Back button; after testing an object's location, tap to return to the output image of the camera.
+Ó Test locating object button; the Vision System will search for the object in the field of view of the Wrist Camera.
+D e Back button; after testing an object's location, tap to return to the output image of the camera.
 Color validation button; tap to open the color validation menu.
 A color palette button with a red cross mark indicates that the color validation mode is not defined yet or disabled.
 A color palette button with a green check mark indicates that color validation was defined and is active.
 Please refer to the Color Validation section for more details.
 Gripper Clearance Validation button; tap to open the Gripper Clearance Validation menu.
 A gripper button with a red cross mark indicates that the color validation mode has not been defined or has been disabled.
 A gripper button with a green check mark indicates that color validation was defined and is active.
-Please refer to the Gripper Clearance Validation section for more details.
-Multiple Object Detection button; tap to open the multi-object detection menu and set the maximum number of objects to detect.
-88 88 (4) ♣ Detection Threshold button; tap to expand the detection threshold menu.
-Please refer to the Detection thresholds and scores section for more details.
-Minus button; tap to lower the value. + Plus button; tap to increase the value.
+Please refer to the Gripper Clearance Validation section for more details. ▲ ◆ ∞ ★ ∞Multiple Object Detection button; tap to open the multi-object detection menu and set the maximum number of objects to detect.
+Multiple Object Detection button; tap to open the multi-object detection menu and set the maximum number of objects to detect. °C Detection Threshold button; tap to expand the detection threshold menu.
+Please refer to the Detection thresholds and scores section for more details. - Minus button; tap to lower the value. + Plus button; tap to increase the value.